Providence and Worcester Railroad: 1980s

-As P&W expanded its network, the company gave heavy attention to maintenance of way, spending significant funds to improve the condition of lines it purchased, many of which had long suffered from deferred maintenance by previous owners.
-Both the states served by P&W and the federal government contributed funding to support repairs.
+As P&W expanded its network, the company spent heavily to improve the condition of lines it purchased, many of which had been poorly maintained by previous owners.
+The repairs were partially funded by the federal government and by the states served by P&W.

-Further expansion came in 1982, when the Providence and Worcester acquired all of Conrail's lines in Rhode Island, along with some in Connecticut.
-While P&W wanted all 530 mi of Conrail's lines in Southern New England, it had to compete with the Boston & Maine, at the time in the sights of newly formed Guilford Transportation Industries, which bought significant portions of Conrail's network in Connecticut.
+In 1982, the Providence and Worcester acquired all of Conrail's lines in Rhode Island, along with some in Connecticut.
+While P&W wanted all 530 mi of Conrail's lines in Southern New England, it had to compete with the Boston & Maine, at the time in the sights of newly formed Guilford Transportation Industries, which bought portions of Conrail's network in Connecticut.
 The Providence and Worcester objected to allowing Guilford to form a major railroad network in New England, to no avail.
 The P&W also purchased two shortline railroads in Rhode Island between 1981 and 1982: the Moshassuck Valley Railroad and the Warwick Railway.

-In December 1987, the railroad's owner, Capital Properties Inc. of Providence, announced it was divesting the Providence and Worcester, with Capital's shareholders each getting 2 shares of the railroad's stock per share of Capital stock.
+In December 1987, P&W owner Capital Properties Inc. of Providence, announced it was divesting the railroad, with Capital's shareholders each getting 2 shares of the railroad's stock per share of Capital stock.

 1990s

 The Providence and Worcester further expanded into Connecticut in 1993, when it purchased Conrail's line between Cedar Hill Yard in North Haven and Middletown.
-Between November 1993 and June 1994, the railroad improved the line in cooperation with the Connecticut Department of Transportation, replacing over 5,000 ties and 7000 ft of rail in a $650,000 project.
+Between November 1993 and June 1994, the railroad improved the line in cooperation with the Connecticut Department of Transportation, replacing more than 5,000 ties and 7000 ft of rail in a $650,000 project.
 After the project was complete, its speed limit increased from 10 to 25 miles per hour.
 The increased speed and frequency of trains concerned some residents along the line, who advocated for the installation of gates and lights at railroad crossings for safety.
-P&W ultimately bought the Middletown-based shortline Connecticut Central Railroad in 1998, adding a cluster of branch lines in that city to its network.
+P&W bought the Middletown-based shortline Connecticut Central Railroad in 1998, adding a cluster of branch lines in that city to its network.

-In the mid-1990s, the railroad suffered a significant reduction in traffic when a number of its major customers closed or relocated.
-In response, the company focused on expanding interchange traffic with other railroads.
+In the mid-1990s, P&W traffic decreased when a number of its major customers closed or moved.
+In response, the company expanded interchange traffic with other railroads.
 The company reached an agreement in 1996 for trackage rights over the Northeast Corridor between New Haven and the New York and Atlantic Railway's Fresh Pond Junction yard in Queens, New York.
-The Providence and Worcester uses these trackage rights to haul stone between its connection with the Branford Steam Railroad and New York City.
+The Providence and Worcester uses the tracks to haul stone between its connection with the Branford Steam Railroad and New York City.